publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch22/m__us_usc_t25_s2012.md

             (C) __False statements__

-                Notwithstanding subsection (e) of this section, if the individual’s statement is found to have been false, such individual, at the Secretary’s discretion, may be disciplined or discharged.
+                Notwithstanding subsection (e), if the individual’s statement is found to have been false, such individual, at the Secretary’s discretion, may be disciplined or discharged.

             (D) __Conditional appointment for national provision__

                 If the individual has applied at the national level for an education position in the Bureau, the appointment of such individual at the local level shall be conditional for a period of 90 days, during which period the Secretary may appoint a more qualified individual (as determined by the Secretary) from the list maintained at the national level pursuant to subsection (c)(1)(A)(ii)  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-Subsec. (c)(1)(A) of this section does not contain clauses. </sup></sup>  of this section to the position to which such individual was appointed.
+Subsec. (c)(1)(A) does not contain clauses. </sup></sup>  to the position to which such individual was appointed.

         (3) __Statutory construction__